gatsbyjs/gatsby/docs/contributing/triaging-github-issues/index.md

 ## First touch maintenance

-For Gatsby the first line of communication between a user and the team is the issue tracker on GitHub.
+For Gatsby the first line of communication between an user and the team is the issue tracker on GitHub.
 Typically, every day 20-30 issues are opened -- that's one every hour!

 An opened issue could be: